 On Linux, ModSecurity uses two locations for logs:

-On Windows, ModSecurity audit logs are domain-specific and located in %plesk_dir%\ModSecurity\vhosts\<domain's GUID>\logs (where %plesk_dir% is the default installation directory for Plesk).
+is the default installation directory for Plesk).

-A website can stop functioning as expected after you change the web application firewall mode to On from Off or Detection only.
-In the website error log, you can find such error codes as 403, 404, or 500, and they stop appearing after you change the web application firewall mode back to Detection only or Off.
+, and they stop appearing after you change the web application firewall mode back to Detection only or Off.
 In this case, analyze the ModSecurity audit log to find out what is happening.
 You can switch off too excessively restrictive security rules or adjust the website.

 To find out why an HTTP request cannot be completed for a website: